Neighbours: Elsewhere

-In Kenya, Neighbours is broadcast on the KTN network Monday to Friday at 12:30 pm with an omnibus on Sunday mornings.
+In Iceland, Neighbours has been aired on Stöð 2 since 1986 with Icelandic subtitles.
+In Kenya, it is broadcast on the KTN network Monday to Friday at 12:30 pm with an omnibus on Sunday mornings.
 In Barbados, Neighbours is broadcast on the CBC8 channel at 1:00 pm Monday to Friday.

 In Canada, CFMT-TV in Toronto broadcast Neighbours on weeknights at 11:00 pm, starting in September 1990.
 From 20 May 1991, CFMT moved the show to 4:00 pm.
 After announcing its cancellation, CFMT decided to keep Neighbours on its schedule throughout September 1994, following numerous letters and telephone calls.
 From April 2017 to April 2019, Neighbours aired on OutTV.
 Episodes were broadcast on weekdays at 2:30 pm ET and 5:30 pm ET, with an omnibus on Saturdays.
 Episodes aired on the same day as the Australian broadcast and were also available for streaming.
+From 18 September 2023, archived and new episodes began streaming on Amazon Prime Video.

 In the United States, Neighbours premiered on KCOP-TV in Los Angeles on 3 June 1991 at 5:30 pm weekdays.
 KCOP planned to cancel the show by the end of the month due to low ratings, but brought it back due to viewer demand at a 9:30 am daily time slot from 1 July to 30 August 1991.
 New York City station WWOR-TV showed Neighbours weekdays 5:30 pm from 17 June to 17 September 1991.
 Sixty-five selected episodes were aired from the beginning to where Charlene leaves Ramsay Street in 1988 in both markets.
 In April 2004, the show began broadcasting nationally on the television channel Oxygen.
 A spokeswomen from the channel said "Now our viewers can join in on the good, the bad and the endlessly entertaining lives of our Aussie neighbours."
 The episodes started from the Scully family's arrival in 1999 and were aired for a six-week trial basis.
 The show was broadcast in the afternoon with two episodes being shown back to back at 1:00 pm and 2:00 pm.
 After a couple of weeks, and only 65 episodes aired, the show was moved to a late-night time slot and it eventually left the air.
 On 7 July 2014, Todd Spangler from Variety reported that FremantleMedia International had signed a deal with U.S. subscription service Hulu giving it exclusive rights to the most recent season of Neighbours.
 The soap began airing from 14 July, with new episodes airing daily from Monday through to Friday, on Hulu and Hulu Plus services.
 The episodes were four weeks behind the Australian broadcast.
-All episodes of Neighbours were later removed from Hulu.

-From 2023, new episodes will be released on Amazon Freevee in the United States, and on Amazon Prime Video in New Zealand and Canada, with archive episodes also due to be added to these services.
+However, the show failed to capture an audience.
+From 18 September 2023, new episodes and archive episodes began streaming on Amazon Freevee.